neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 As you might imagine from a language that prizes on immutability and composability, Scala offers another monad, `Try`, for error handling.
 Analogous to `Option`, it compels you to account for a possible error at compile time rather than the absence of a value.
-A `Try[Double]`, for example, returns either a `Double` if all is well or an error (or more precisely an instance of `Throwable`) otherwise.
+A `Try[Double]`, for example, represents either a `Double` if all is well or an error (or more precisely an instance of `Throwable`) otherwise.

 {{< gist neilchaudhuri 5c4cc893d46e107aac4ee163f22e9d0d >}}